Devashish-10/AI-Powered-Mental-Health-Assistant/Readme.md

 mental-health-chatbot/
 │
-├── train.csv                # Dataset (context/response)
+├── train.csv
-├── training.ipynb           # Model training notebook
+├── training.ipynb
-├── results/                 # Model checkpoints
+├── results/
+├── logs/
-├── logs/                    # Training logs for TensorBoard ├── README.md
+├── README.md

-###🛠 Tech Stack
+### 🛠 Tech Stack
 Python 3.10+

-PyTorch
+1.PyTorch
-Transformers (HuggingFace)
+2.Transformers (HuggingFace)
-Jupyter Notebooks
+J.upyter Notebooks
-Pandas
-TensorBoard
+4.Pandas
+5.TensorBoard

 ### 💭 Summary
 This project showcases how transformer models like GPT-2 can be adapted into task-specific applications like mental health chatbots.
 It combines modern NLP techniques, transfer learning, and responsible AI use-cases to help demonstrate the power of fine-tuned LLMs.